-This week we were invited to attend HSO’s event at the Manufacturing Technology Centre in Coventry.
+This week we were invited to attend HSO’s event about the future of technology in manufacturing.
 HSO are a European Microsoft Dynamics partner and they had gathered a selection of thought leaders from the industry and from the MTC itself to talk at the event, as well as inviting a small group of Microsoft software partners to demonstrate how their offerings fit in to the Dynamics 365 platform.
 We were keen to attend for a couple of reasons:

 (ii) Given the fairly recent changes in the Dynamics solution offerings with the Dynamics 365 platform approach, we were interested to learn more both from HSO themselves and also their customer base